 - Form the mixture into small balls, about 1½-inch in diameter (about 1½ tablespoons).
 If you have a cookie or ice cream scoop, use it for uniform and consistent pieces.

 - In a large pot over medium heat, sauté the ginger in a bit of oil until lightly browned and fragrant.
-Add the garlic and onion, cook until the onion softens.
+Then, sauté garlic and onion until softened.
 Finally, add the drained mushrooms and sauté for a few more minutes.

 - Pour in 8 cups of water and add the chicken base or bouillon, dissolving it into the liquid.
 Turn up the heat to medium-high and let it boil.